What Are Eating Disorders? Noticing The Signs

 Getty/SeventyFour

 In general, studies suggest that virtual therapy may offer similar benefits to in-person sessions for a range of conditions like depression and anxiety.
+It can also be effective for anorexia.
 For eating disorders in particular, recent research suggests that online CBT may be beneficial, especially since it “enables individuals to overcome barriers they may experience with face-to-face treatments, such as stigma, travel time and costs and availability.”
 One convenient option for online mental health care for teenagers is a virtual therapy platform like TeenCounseling.
 With parental consent, it can match those aged 13–19 with a licensed mental health professional who they can meet with via phone, video call, and/or in-app messaging from home or anywhere with an internet connection.

+Besides anorexia, online therapy is also found effective in reducing the symptoms of bulimia nervosa and binge eating disorder.
 If the provider determines virtual therapy to be a good fit for your teen’s particular situation, it can be a potentially effective treatment for those who are experiencing an eating disorder or who may be at risk for developing an eating disorder.
 A therapist can provide a safe space in which your teenager can express and unpack their emotions, identify and shift any warped or unhealthy thought patterns around food and eating, and learn healthier coping mechanisms for dealing with emotional challenges.
-If you’re interested in online therapy, see below for client reviews of TeenCounseling therapists.

 Takeaway